SheenaSullivan/Plastic-Pollution-Oceans/README.md

 ### About

-Plastic waste is increasing at an alarming rate and impacting our environent.
-We have to seek alternative to plastic usage and save our oceans and marine wildlife.
+Plastic waste is increasing at an alarming rate and impacting our environment.
+We must seek alternative to plastic usage and save our oceans and marine wildlife.

 This project will document the amount of plastic pollution in our oceans and the largest contributors and will answer the following questions: